LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Experiments

 \subsubsection{Complexity Test Settings}

-To comprehensively evaluate the complexities of various learned image compression models, $16$ images with resolution larger than $3584\times 3584$ from LIU4K test split~\cite{liu2020comprehensive} are selected as the complexity test images.
-These $16$ images are further center cropped to $\{512\times 512, 768\times 768, 1024\times 1024, 1536\times 1536, 2048\times 2048, 2560\times 2560, 3072\times 3072, 3584\times 3584\}$ patches in order to cover the various resolutions of images that can be encountered in reality.
-The model complexities are evaluated from four perspectives, including the peak GPU memory during encoding and decoding, model Forward inference MACs, encoding time, as well as decoding time.
-Encoding and decoding time include entropy coding and decoding time to better match practical applications and realistic scenarios.
+To comprehensively evaluate the complexities of various learned image compression models, $16$ images with resolutions {greater} than $3584\times 3584$ from the LIU4K test split~\cite{liu2020comprehensive} are selected as the complexity test images.
+These $16$ images are further center cropped to $\{512\times 512, 768\times 768, 1024\times 1024, 1536\times 1536, 2048\times 2048, 2560\times 2560, 3072\times 3072, 3584\times 3584\}$ patches to cover the various resolutions of images that can be encountered in reality.
+The model complexities are evaluated from four perspectives, including the peak GPU memory during encoding and decoding, model Forward inference MACs, encoding time, and decoding time.
+The encoding and decoding times include the entropy coding and decoding times to better match practical applications and realistic scenarios.